Guidelines for Writing a Personal Statement

 - While others have said that you would be a good lawyer, or you have relatives that are lawyers, or you have always wanted to be a lawyer, these facts are not significant by themselves.
 Unless they are essential to the main theme of the essay, many experts suggest that you do not include them.

 - Tell your story in your own voice.
 Speak naturally.
 Do not try to impress with your vocabulary.
+Avoid hitting the "synonym" tab and be yourself.
 As they say, big words do not denote big minds, just big egos.
 If the aforementioned testimonial appears incongruous, one is hereinafter counseled to reformulate one's contemporaneous estimation.

 - Remember, this is a PERSONAL statement.
 Some experts value writers who take a risk and reveal something personal about themselves.
 On the other hand, some details can be too personal.
 There can be a fine line.
 Again, it is helpful to have several people read it.